-DA 129 2 C/30 CH Legal, Ethical and Communication Issues Sp
+DA 129 2 C/30 CH Legal, Ethical and Communication Issues

-Prerequisite: DA 104, DA 106, DA 110
+Prerequisites: DA 104, DA 106, DA 110

 This lecture course includes basic concepts in oral and written communication and applied psychology.
+Emphasis will be placed on professional standards, ethics, effective communication and confidentiality.
 The purpose of this course is to prepare students to work effectively with patients and the allied health team within the law.
 Content areas include principles of human behavior, patient anxiety, special patients, coping mechanisms, principles of learning, verbal and nonverbal communications, and listening skills.
 The course will also explore the state and national dental practice acts as they pertain to members of the dental health team as well as explore the ethical role of team members through role-playing situations.
 Students will also prepare a resume and job search plan.

-DA 203 3 C/45 CH Expanded Functions for the Registered Dental Assistant Lecture Sp
+DA 203 3 C/45 CH Expanded Functions for the Registered Dental Assistant Lecture

-Prerequisites: DA 104, DA 106, DA 110, DA 115

-This lecture course is designed to prepare the student to sit for the RDA examination in the State of Michigan.
+Prerequisites: DA 104, DA 106, DA 110, DA 115, DA 120 This lecture course is designed to prepare the student to sit for the RDA examination in the State of Michigan.
 Expanded functions not already covered allowed under Michigan law will be taught.
-Content Area include didactic instruction in: placing, packing and carving Intracoronal Temporaries and Amalgam restorations.
+Content Area include didactic instruction in: placing, packing and carving Intracoronal

+Temporaries and Amalgam restorations.
 Placement and removal of a rubber dam, fabrication and cementation of temporary crowns, removing excess cement from supragingival surfaces, selective coronal polishing prior to application of anticariogenics materials, mouth mirror inspection and charting of the oral cavity, taking final impressions and bite registrations, removal of sutures, and the placement and removal of periodontal dressings.

-DA 204 4 C/60 CH Expanded Functions for the Registered Dental Assistant Lab/Clinic Sp
+DA 204 4 C/60 CH Expanded Functions for the Registered Dental Assistant Lab/Clinic

-Prerequisites: DA 104, DA 106, DA 110, DA 115

-This Clinic/laboratory course is designed to prepare the student to sit for the RDA examination in the State of Michigan.
+Prerequisites: DA 104, DA 106, DA 110, DA 115, DA 120 This Clinic/laboratory course is designed to prepare the student to sit for the RDA examination in the State of Michigan.
 Expanded functions not already covered allowed under Michigan law will be taught.
 Topics to be included but not limited to are: placing, packing and carving Intracoronal Temporaries and Amalgam restorations.
 Placement and removal of a rubber dam, fabrication and cementation of temporary crowns, removing excess cement from supragingival surfaces, selective coronal polishing prior to application of anticariogenics materials, mouth mirror inspection and charting of the oral cavity, taking final impressions and bite registrations, removal of sutures, and the placement and removal of periodontal dressings.
+Assessment of student progress in attaining program and clinical competency is ongoing.